saibotsivad/ragu/README.md

 Understanding how Ragu works will help you see how it might differ from similar software.

-When in normal build mode, the following steps are followed and the process exits.
-In "watch" mode (e.g. with the `--watch` or `-w` flags) these steps run once at startup, and when files change the steps are run as needed.
+When you build, the following steps are followed:

 ### 1. Scan